Daemon

-📖 How to invoke an agent synchronously from Salesforce Flows and automated processes.
+How to invoke an agent from Salesforce Flows and automated processes.

 Overview

-The Daemon is an invocable Apex action that lets you call a Flourish agent directly from a Salesforce Flow, Process Builder, or any other Apex context — without a user or a chat interface involved.
+The Daemon lets you call a Flourish agent directly from a Salesforce Flow — without a user or chat interface involved.

-The agent receives a message, reasons over it (using whatever tools and trusted resources are configured on its deployed version), and returns its text response synchronously.
-The caller waits for the result.
+The agent receives a message, reasons over it (using whatever tools and trusted resources are configured on its deployed version), and returns a text response.
+The Flow waits for the result before continuing.

 Two modes are supported: